 Please note that VSU will not be tracking vaccinations for the greater university community.
 Therefore, adherence to this guidance is based on personal responsibility.
 Some subgroups of our community (such as student athletes, student health professionals, student teachers, etc.) may be subject to vaccination reporting at the direction of an affiliated organization.

 ALTERNATE WORK ARRANGEMENTS (EMPLOYEES)

-Alternate Work Arrangements (AWA) or accommodations granted to employees for Fall 2020 or Spring 2021 due to increased risk for severe illness with COVID-19 will end no later than June 30, 2021.
-All employees are expected to return to their previous work arrangement at that time.
-Current summer teaching assignments are excluded from this transition deadline and arrangements for teaching assignments will end August 1.
+Alternate Work Arrangements (AWA) or accommodations granted to employees for Fall 2020 or Spring 2021 due to increased risk for severe illness with COVID-19 ended on June 30, 2021.
 Lack of vaccination is not grounds for a request for continuing an AWA or accommodation.

 ***Please note that qualified individuals with a disability can submit requests for Americans with Disabilities Act (ADA) work accommodations through the Office of Human Resources.

 ALTERNATE EDUCATIONAL ARRANGEMENTS (STUDENTS)

-Alternate Educational Arrangement (AEA) or accommodations granted to students for Fall 2020 or Spring 2021 due to increased risk for severe illness with COVID-19 will end no later than June 30, 2021.
+Alternate Educational Arrangement (AEA) or accommodations granted to students for Fall 2020 or Spring 2021 due to increased risk for severe illness with COVID-19 ended on June 30, 2021.
 All students are back to their traditional educational arrangement as of the Fall 2021 semester.
 Lack of vaccination is not grounds for a request for continuing an AEA or accommodation.

 ***Please note that qualified individuals with a disability can submit requests for Americans with Disabilities Act (ADA) academic accommodations through the Access Office.